Progress report for LNC22-460

 RESEARCH FARMS: Replicated field trials were implemented at the SDSU Specialty Crops Field (SDSU-SCF) in Brookings, SD, and at the Iowa State University Horticulture Research farms to a) assess tarping performance under two distinct environmental and soil conditions, b) insure against climate hazards (such as hail) that could damage a season of field research at a single location, and c) improve access to field research by specialty crop producers within and near the two states.

-Treatments were applied Spring 2023 and are planned for Spring 2024, for 14, 28 or 42 days:
+Treatments were applied Spring 2023 and Spring 2024, for 14, 28 or 42 days:

-1. Greenhouse plastic / solarization
+- Greenhouse plastic / solarization

-2. Silage tarp - white side up
+- Silage tarp - white side up

-3. Silage tarp - black side up
+- Silage tarp - black side up

-4. Control (no covering)
+- Control (no covering)

 To assess tarping effects on soil health and function, several soil health indicators were monitored before and after tarping treatments.
 Potassium-permanganate oxidizable carbon (POX-C), soil protein and soil respiration will be monitored as proxies for soil microbial activity.
 POX-C is a labile form of C that is considered a ready form of energy for soil microbes.
 Measuring soil protein in the soil provides an indicator of potentially available N for microbial metabolism.
 This value also serves as a general measure of overall soil health with higher values indiciative of a healthier soil.
 Lastly, respiration is a measure of the metabolic activity of the soil microbial pool with higher values corresponding to a larger, more active microbial community.
+Basic soil chemical composition (P, K, pH, OM) was determined before and after removal of the tarps from each treatment and assessed at depths of 0-6 inches and 6-12 inches.

-Growers in the two states and research team members will participated in an evaluation meeting after the first season.
+Growers in the two states and research team members participated in an evaluation meeting after the first season.
 Results were shared and participants discussed their experiences and made recommendations for modifications for the second season.
 Results will be available to a wider audience through field days, webinars, social media, videos, reports, and presentations at grower meetings.

 Iowa:

-• Mean soil temperature for 42-day treatments revealed clear tarp treatments had higher soil temperatures (71.4°F) than black tarp treatments (2°F).
+- Mean soil temperature for 42-day treatments revealed clear tarp treatments had higher soil temperatures (71.4°F) than black tarp treatments (2°F).
 Control treatments (58.7°F) had higher soil temperatures than white tarp treatments (53.1°F).

-• Black and white tarp treatments had a weed-free planting bed upon tarp removal; clear tarp treatments stimulated weed growth therefore, had to be field cultivated prior to planting the onion crop.
+- Black and white tarp treatments had a weed-free planting bed upon tarp removal; clear tarp treatments stimulated weed growth therefore, had to be field cultivated prior to planting the onion crop.

-• Clear tarps applied early in the growing season stimulated weed growth underneath the tarp.
+- Clear tarps applied early in the growing season stimulated weed growth underneath the tarp.
 However, high enough temperatures were not reached to kill the weeds during Iowa’s early growing season.

-• 6-Week Clear tarp treatments had significantly higher percent weed cover than all other treatments two weeks after tarp removal.
+- 6-Week Clear tarp treatments had significantly higher percent weed cover than all other treatments two weeks after tarp removal.
 2-Week Black tarp treatments had significantly lower percent weed cover compared to all other treatments.

 South Dakota:

-• At tarp removal broadleaf weight in all tarping treatments was less than broadleaf weight of the control treatment (p ≤ 0.0001).
+- At tarp removal broadleaf weight in all tarping treatments was less than broadleaf weight of the control treatment (p ≤ 0.001).
 The control and six-week clear tarp treatment plots had the highest grass weight averages, followed by two-week clear and four-week clear.
 All black and white tarp treatments showed very low grass weights when compared to the clear and control treatments (p = 0.004).
-Broadleaf counts were highest in the control treatment followed by the clear tarp treatments (p ≤ 0.0001).
+Broadleaf counts were highest in the control treatment followed by the clear tarp treatments (p ≤ 0.001).
 Grass counts were highest in the two-week clear treatment, closely followed by the six-week clear and the control treatment (p = 0.002).

-• During the growing season, there were not many differences in weed pressure among tarp treatments.
+- During the growing season, there were not many differences in weed pressure among tarp treatments.
 A few differences were seen in data collected through August 1.
 The 6-week clear had an average broadleaf count of weeds per acre that was 67% less than the control and 74% less than the 4-week black tarp.

-• Tarping treatments had no effect on onion yield
+- Tarping treatments had no effect on onion yield.

 Education

 Graduate and undergraduate students learn on the job as they apply tarps, place sensors, set up drip irrigaiton, take weed data, maintain plots, and harvest onions.
-Graduate students then analyze data and discuss their first-year research results at field tours, short courses, and producer conferences, as well as online research reports and extension articles.
+Graduate students then analyze data and discuss their research results at field tours, short courses, and producer conferences, as well as online research reports and extension articles.

 Project Activities